Developing U-M’s voice in your communications

 Best Colleges uses the term “conscious language,” and defines that as “language that is intentional, inclusive, and carefully chosen to reflect the experiences of diverse populations.”

-Best practices are constantly evolving, but the goal will always be to create well-written content that acknowledges and celebrates the diversity of our global community.
+Best practices are constantly evolving, but the goal will always be to create well-written content that acknowledges and celebrates our community.

 Gender-Neutral Language — Students and Alumni